vaperrin98/beautiful-jekyll/index.md

 #### But, what are these two lonely neighborhoods?
 Two neighborhoods cannot be linked to any others? **Why?**

-If they are solo, it must be because they are very different from the others!
+If they are flying solo, it must be because they are very different from the others!
 Let's find out why ...

 The first outlier is the **City of London**.
-This does not mean London Town, but rather the historical and central primary business of London.
+This does not mean London as a whole, but rather the historical and central primary business center of London.
 This a major business and financial center, mostly consisting of companies and business group headquarters.
 Its characteristics are quite different from other boroughs, but what makes it that different?
 Let's look at some numbers:
 -> put numbers for that neighborhood, in comparison with other neighborhoods)

 We see that the City is different on many aspects.
 For instance, -> put conclusions of numbers for the city of london.
 This explains why the City of London can't be associated to any other borough.

 The second outlier is **Westminster**.
-A very touristic borough with high frequentation rates, where the Westminster abbaye and the Big Ben can be seen.
+A very touristic borough with high frequentation rates, where the Westminster Abbaye and the Big Ben can be seen.
 But what makes it so different from others?
 Let's look at some numbers again.
 -> put numbers

 If the large majority of parameters are within the normal range, one variable is particularly high in this borough: the crime rates.
 The crime rates per thousand population in Westminster is almost 3 times higher as the london mean crime rates per thousand population. (put small barplot for this).
-This added to the tourists everywhere, probably not a great place to live in London ...
+This added to the tourists everywhere, probably doesn't make it a great place to live in London ...

 If we did find some borough clusters, we see that it isn't easy to group the neighborhoods in very distinct clusters.
 This is not really surprising, as real human data is usually defined by many variables, and they are probably not all included in that analysis.